Pamela enjoys enriching her betta's habitat with bamboo and decorative stones and hopes to share tips with other betta

 I keep my bowl on a ledge above my kitchen sink that is between my living room and kitchen.
 My back wall is all glass, one large window and a patio door.
-Bamboo doesn’t need a lot of sunlight, in fact, I’ve seen them growing fine in office buildings with only fluorescent lighting.
-Betta shouldn’t be in direct light mostly due to algae growing more quickly in their tank.
+Bamboo doesn’t need a lot of sunlight; in fact, I’ve seen them growing fine in office buildings with only fluorescent lighting.
+Bettas shouldn’t be in direct light mostly due to algae growing more quickly in their tank.

 Rocks and Bamboo Enrich the Environment

 I put black river stones in the bottom because I like the look of them and to help hold the bamboo in place.
-My fish enjoys having the plants to hide behind and it gives a more natural feel to his home.
-Bamboo and betta come from the same region and live happily in the same environment.
-Bamboo and betta need their water replaced and their homes cleaned routinely so they do well together.
+My fish enjoys having the plants to hide behind, and it gives a more natural feel to his home.
+Bamboo and bettas come from the same region and live happily in the same environment.
+Bamboo and bettas need their water replaced and their homes cleaned routinely, so they do well together.

 Bettas Are Solitary

 Purchase Quality Food

 I don’t recommend buying the cheap pellets at Walmart; this is comparable to buying cheap dog food that is full of fillers.
-They eat so little that it isn’t much more expensive to buy good food that is mostly fish and better for them.
+Bettas eat so little that it isn’t much more expensive to buy good food that is mostly fish and better for them.
 Any good pet store will carry a better variety.